jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --config name

-Show available alternatives for a link group and allow the user to interactively select which one to use.
-The link group is updated.
+Show available alternatives for a link group and allow the user to interactively select which one to use; the link group is updated.

-##
-# Options
-## --log file

-Specifies  the  log  file  when  this  is  to  be  different  from  the  default (`/var/log/alternatives.log`).

-## --force

-Allow replacing or dropping any real file that is installed where an alternative link has to be installed or removed.

-## --verbose

-Generate more comments about what is being done.

 ##
 # Query Format